August 7, 2025

 Historical Mining

-Gold mining spans millennia, beginning with ancient civilizations and accelerating dramatically during the industrial revolution.
+Gold mining spans millennia, beginning with ancient civilizations and accelerating dramatically during the Industrial Revolution.

 Era-Wise Breakdown of Gold Mining: